glamorous-noob/pwn_adventure_3/README.md

 ### Progress made

-#### Client-side hacks

 As you'll see if you read the first episode, I decided to work locally first.
 All of the episodes made so far are about local patches.
 No server side yet.

+#### Client-side hacks

+I mostly do static analysis.
+No dynamic analysis.
+Sometimes though I'll use a debugger when I need to debug my own patches (which I'll mention in the corresponding episode).

 - **Episode 1:** Discovering the game
 - **Episode 2:** Getting played by my laziness & Ghidra